 If you're already allergic to one food or already have another type of allergy, you have a greater risk of developing a food allergy.

-Asthma and Eczema
+Asthma and eczema

-Asthma and food allergies often coexist.
+Asthma, eczema, and food allergies often coexist.
 Asthma can also make food allergy symptoms more severe.

 Two types of protein in milk can cause an allergic reaction: casein and whey, with whey being the culprit in the majority of cases.

 Peanut allergies are more common in children than in adults.
-About one-and-two-tenths percent of children are allergic to peanuts.

-- cake and muffins
+- cakes and muffins

 - soy sauce